../

 Setup

-But before all of that we got to start instance, i will be short on this part but all we had to interact with the server and choose to start an instance with the command: ncat --ssl play-to-earn.chals.sekai.team 1337.
+But before all of that we got to start instance, i will be short on this part but all we had to do is interact with the server and choose to start an instance with the command: ncat --ssl play-to-earn.chals.sekai.team 1337.

 And it will give us the setup address, my address, my private key, and URL and a personnal UUID for identifiying myself and get the flag.